jonaskello/shelf_history_api_fallback/README.md

  2. which accepts `text/html`,
  3. is not a direct file request, i.e. the requested path does not contain a `.` (DOT) character and
- 4. does not match a pattern provided in options.rewrites (see options below)
+ 4. does not match a pattern provided in rewrites (see options below)

 ## Usage